Latin American Studies

 Independent Housing

-You may opt to secure housing independently.
-If you select this option, you will receive a discount equal to the housing portion of the program price.
-By choosing to opt out of ISA housing, you are responsible for researching and reserving housing, and paying all fees, deposits, and rent directly to the housing facility that you choose.
+If you prefer to secure your own housing, you have the option to arrange accommodations independently.
+By choosing this option, you will receive a discount equivalent to the housing portion of the program price.
+Please note that you are solely responsible for researching, booking, and managing your chosen housing, as well as covering all associated fees, deposits, and rent directly with the housing provider.

 Excursions